hrbrmstr/punycode/README.md

-punycode is an R package to work with punycode (RFC3492) domains.
+punycode is an R package to work with punycode (RFC3492) domains and relies on the [GNU libidn](http://www.gnu.org/software/libidn/) library for the hard parts.

 The following functions are implemented: